UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ## Completing the Exercise

-For this exercise you will post your first work to the assignment-upstream-fall-2017 repository.
+For this exercise you will post your first work to the assignment-upstream-summer17 repository.
 The Github repository **installation** contains the exercise.

-* Make a new folder called **"SUBMISSIONS"** in your local assignment-upstream-spring-2017 folder
+* Make a new folder called **"SUBMISSIONS"** in your local assignment-upstream-summer17 folder

-	* Try using the **mkdir** command from within assignment-upstream-spring-2017
+	* Try using the **mkdir** command from within your local assignment-upstream-summer17

 * Clone the installation directory to your local machine